American Literature And Its Influence On Culture [Things You Need To Know]

 How Has American Literature Influenced Culture

 American literature has been a major influence on culture since the nation’s inception.
-This is because American literature has shaped American society’s fundamental meanings and values.
-During the late 19th century, literature heavily influences by cultural movements such as the Transcendentalists and the Naturalists.
-Literature during these periods focuses on themes of transcendence, self-consciousness, and exploration of ideas and values.
-These themes reflected an interest in non-materialism, naturalism, and optimism.
+This is because American literature has shaped society’s fundamental meanings and values.
+During the late 19th century, literature was heavily influenced by cultural movements such as the Transcendentalists and the Naturalists.

-These movements also led to a growth in literary criticism and appreciation for subtle lyricism and realism in fiction writing.
-Towards the end of the 1800s, American literature developed an interest in the natural landscape, identity, humor, common speech, politics, and liberty.
+Towards the end of the 1800s, American literature developed an interest in the natural landscape, identity, humour, common speech, politics, and liberty.
 An increased focus on social issues such as war, slavery, poverty, and gender equality characterized this period.
+These interests reflected increasing attention to political events such as the civil rights movement and the Vietnam War.

 Conclusion